gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 Before initializing the Gatsby project you should sign up for an account on [Prismic.io](https://prismic.io/).
 The free plan is a perfect fit for personal or smaller projects.
 Create a new blank repository to get to the content overview of your repository.

 Create your first custom type (Repeatable Type) with the name `Post` and add some fields to it.
 Choose rational names for the `API ID` input while configuring a field because these names will appear in your queries.
-You should always add the `uid` field in order to have a unique identifier.
+You should always add the `uid` field in order to have a unique identifier (e.g. for filtering).
 Then switch to the content overview and create a new document with your `Post` type.
 Fill out the fields and publish the item.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yrOYLNiYtBQ?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 So that Gatsby can grab all information from Prismic you'll need to generate an Access Token.
-Head over to `Settings → API & Security`, fill out the `Application name` field (the Callback URL one can be left empty), and press `Add this application`.
+Head over to `Settings → API & Security`, fill out the `Application name` field (the Callback URL can be left empty), and press `Add this application`.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/iH0P4KcOeVc?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>